openfoodfacts/robotoff/doc/references/predictions/nutrient-extraction.md

 - `char_start`: the character start index of the entity, with respect to the original OCR JSON
 - `char_end` : the character end index of the entity, with respect to the original OCR JSON
 - `valid`: whether the extracted entity is valid.
 We consider an entity invalid if we couldn't extract nutrient value from the `text` field, or if there are more than one entity for a single nutrient.
 For example, two `proteins_100g` entities are both considered invalid, but one `proteins_100g` and one `proteins_serving` are considered valid.
+- `bounding_box_absolute`: the bounding box coordinates of the entity in absolute pixel values (y_min, x_min, y_max, x_max).

+In addition to these entity fields, the prediction also includes a `bounding_box` field, which represents the bounding box coordinates for the whole nutrition area calculated from all the entities.

 ### Integration